Why This Recipe Works

 Carefully drain shrimp.
 Heat another tablespoon oil in the wok over high heat until smoking and add shrimp.
 Cook, stirring regularly, until barely cooked through, about 1 minute.
 Transfer to a bowl with mushrooms and set aside.

-Heat another 2 teaspoons oil in the wok over high heat until smoking and add seafood.
+Heat another 2 teaspoons oil in the wok over high heat until smoking and add the fish balls, scallops, and squid.
 Cook, stirring regularly, until barely cooked through, about 1 minute.
 Transfer to a bowl with mushrooms and shrimp and set aside.

 Return wok to heat.
 Stir sauce mixture and add to wok.
 Cook until simmering and lightly thickened, about 30 seconds.
 Return seafood and mushroom mixture to pan and toss to coat.
 Season to taste with salt.
 Pour mixture over noodle cake, surround with choy sum, and serve immediately.

 |Nutrition Facts (per serving)|

 |Servings: 3 to 4|

 |Amount per serving|

 |Dietary Fiber 3g||9%|